Two firefighters killed battling Australian bushfires

 BUXTON, Australia: Two Australian firefighters were killed and three injured when their truck crashed as they battled out-of-control blazes in New South Wales state, officials said on Friday (Dec 20).

-The accident occurred when the truck crashed into a tree then rolled off the road during an operation late on Thursday at Buxton, about 100 kilometres southwest of Sydney, the NSW Rural Fire Service said.
+The accident occurred when the truck crashed into a tree then rolled off the road during an operation late on Thursday at Buxton, about 100km southwest of Sydney, the NSW Rural Fire Service said.

 "This is an absolutely devastating event in what has already been an incredibly difficult day and fire season," the RFS said in a statement.